 Trailheads at either end of the study area were equipped with infrared trail counters from which human activity was estimated.
 One counter was placed on the actual trail while the other was placed on the parking lot recording the number of cars.
 While this does not count the exact number of trail users from one end of the trail network, we assume it is an accurate index of human activity originating from that trailhead.
 Trail counters recorded the number of people per hour.
 We summed the number of users from each trailhead and created a rolling average of trail users from the current hour and the previous 3 hours to match our GPS fix interval.
 Distance to trail for each location was also included as a covariate to test for indirect loss of habitat.

 We included layers of terrain ruggedness index (TRI), aspect and landcover type to model habitat selection.
-TRI was chosen to not only represent rugged terrain but also as a proxy for predation risk from mountain lions, a primary predator of mule deer, as has been done in other studies (Kohl et al. 2019, Smith et al. 2019).
+TRI was chosen to not only represent an impediment to movement but also as a proxy for predation risk from mountain lions, a primary predator of mule deer, as has been done in other studies (Kohl et al. 2019, Smith et al. 2019).
 Aspect, measured in radians, was cosine transformed to represent “northness”, as deer may preferentially select warmer south-facing slopes in winter (Sawyer et al. 2006, Anderson et al. 2012, Coe et al. 2018).
 Land cover classes were modeled using the most recent landcover data from the National Land Cover Database in 2019 (DeWitz 2021).
 Landcover classes were simplified into forest, shrub, herbaceous, developed and wetland land cover types.
 Thinned forest from habitat management was represented by the shrub land cover class from the NLCD.
 Land cover types associated with human development were considered as available habitat for mule deer in our analysis and not excluded, due to the presence of a resident deer population in the town of Salida indicating this habitat could be used.
 Wetland habitat represented riparian vegetation along a stream.
 Time of day for each location was classified as day, night or crepuscular using the time_of_day function in R package animal movement tools (Signer et al. 2019), and then used to subset data to evaluate the temporal aspect of habitat selection.
-All continuous variables were scaled and centered for analysis.

-Environmental Covariates - Density Estimate

-Relative human activity was measured as weekly detections of humans at camera sites.
-Previous research has recognized the importance of scale in species-habitat relationships (McGarigal et al. 2016, Moraga et al.2019), therefore we included measurements of variables at multiple scales to account for the scale of effect (Moraga et al. 2019).
-An estimate of slope at camera site and mean slope within 100 meters of camera site was derived from a digital elevation raster.
-Landcover classes were extracted from the National Land Cover Database for 2019 (DeWitz 2021) and simplified in the same manner as for the habitat selection portion of the study.
-Forest and shrub land cover was modeled as a percent land cover within three different buffer distances of camera locations — 100m, 250m, and 385m.
-Distance to herbaceous cover, assumed to be a proxy for high quality forage for mule deer based on our habitat selection study, was also included as a variable.
-Trails in the study area were digitized and trail length was measured at the grid cell scale and within 100m of camera locations.
 All continuous variables were scaled and centered for analysis.

 Habitat selection statistical analyses